Skip to content

 1. How to determine whether a problem is a dynamic programming problem?

-14.3.1 Problem determination
+14.3.1 Problem Determination

 Correspondingly, there are also some "penalty points".

-To illustrate the problem-solving steps more vividly, we use a classic problem, "Minimum Path Sum", as an example.
+To illustrate the problem-solving steps more vividly, we use a classic problem "minimum path sum" as an example.

 Question

-Given an \(n \times m\) two-dimensional grid grid, each cell in the grid contains a non-negative integer representing the cost of that cell.
-The robot starts from the top-left cell and can only move down or right at each step until it reaches the bottom-right cell.
+Given an \(n \times m\) two-dimensional grid grid, where each cell in the grid contains a non-negative integer representing the cost of that cell.
+A robot starts from the top-left cell and can only move down or right at each step until reaching the bottom-right cell.
 Return the minimum path sum from the top-left to the bottom-right.

-Figure 14-10 shows an example, where the given grid's minimum path sum is \(13\).
+Figure 14-10 shows an example where the minimum path sum for the given grid is \(13\).

-The state \([i, j]\) corresponds to the subproblem: the minimum path sum from the starting point \([0, 0]\) to \([i, j]\), denoted as \(dp[i, j]\).
+State \([i, j]\) corresponds to the subproblem: the minimum path sum from the starting point \([0, 0]\) to \([i, j]\), denoted as \(dp[i, j]\).

-Thus, we obtain the two-dimensional \(dp\) matrix shown in Figure 14-11, whose size is the same as the input grid \(grid\).
+From this, we obtain the two-dimensional \(dp\) matrix shown in Figure 14-11, whose size is the same as the input grid \(grid\).

-State definition and DP table
+State definition and dp table

-Figure 14-11 State definition and DP table
+Figure 14-11 State definition and dp table

 Note